Lama Tsultrim Allione’s Biography

 On July 22, 2010, Lama Tsultrim’s husband, David Petit, died suddenly of a heart attack.
 He was cremated in front of the stupa, which he built, on the land.
 At the time of his death he was proclaimed a great yogi by many lamas who knew his practice and the signs at the time of his death.
 There were numerous rainbows everyday after his death, as well as one of the rarest atmospheric phenomena, a moon bow, which, on the third day, extended from Ekajati Peak in the center of the land, to the house where David died.
 Extensive traditional rituals were performed for him at Tara Mandala, and at Adzom Rinpoche’s monastery in Tibet for 49 days as well.
 David’s tögal teacher, Tsoknyi Rinpoche, performed the 49th day ceremony at Tara Mandala.

-David’s bones were blended with clay and made into tsatsas (clay stupas with mantra roles placed inside) and placed in a tsakang (a memorial stone house) on the ridge where he practiced in the early mornings.
+David’s ashes were blended with clay and made into tsatsas (clay stupas with mantra roles placed inside) and placed in a tsakang (a memorial stone house) on the ridge where he practiced in the early mornings.

 After David’s death, Lama Tsultrim made a long pilgrimage to Asia.
 She started with a six-week stay in Kangding (Dartsedo) receiving the entrustment ceremony (katey) and oral transmission (lung) of Dzinpa Rangdröl from Do Dasel Wangmo, the great granddaughter of the tertön Do Khyentse.
 Lama Tsultrim then went to central Tibet to Machig Labdrön’s cave and birthplace, and to Nepal and India where she became re-acquainted with the 17th Karmapa, Orgyen Trinley; and Sey Rinpoche, son and lineage holder of Apho Rinpoche.
 She then visited Chögyal Namkhai Norbu Rinpoche in Australia and made a short visit to New Zealand.